 It has to have three characteristics: an act that takes place in the United States, that’s dangerous to human life, and is intended to intimidate civilians or affect government policy by “mass destruction, assassination or kidnapping.”

-Consider the Fort Hood, Texas, shooting in 2009.
-To the victims at the military base, it was an act of terror when Maj.
+Consider the Fort Hood shooting in 2009.
+To the victims at the Texas base, it was an act of terror, when Maj.
 Nidal Hassan opened fire on his fellow service members, killing 13 people.

 At the end of the day, does it really matter if something is or isn’t labeled a hate crime or an act of terror?
 The pain and anguish felt by the survivors of such violence and the victims’ families is just as unbearable … no matter what you call it.

 A version of this story was previously published in November 2017.